magicmq/pyspigot-documentation/writingscripts.md

 ### Import managers via the pyspigot.py helper library

-As of version 0.5.0, PySpigot is now bundled with a `pyspigot.py` helper module, which is automatically placed into the `python-libs` folder when the plugin is initialized.
+As of version 0.5.0, PySpigot ships with a `pyspigot.py` helper module, which is automatically placed into the `python-libs` folder when the plugin is initialized.
 This module contains several functions to allow for access to all managers.

 ```python
 import pyspigot as ps